-Although it's very professionally operated, the O'Flynn family insist it is not an hotel and - although there is an 18-hole golf course with clubhouse in the grounds - the gentle rhythms of life around the country house and gardens ensure that the atmosphere is kept decidedly low-key.
+Although it's very professionally operated, the O'Flynn family insist that this romantic spot is not an hotel and the gentle rhythms of life around the country house and gardens ensure that the atmosphere is kept decidedly low-key.

 Day rooms are elegantly furnished in classic country house style, with lots of comfortable seating areas and open fires.

-Rathsallagh is renowned for its magnificent Edwardian breakfast buffet which was, for the second time, the overall national winner of our Irish Breakfast Awards in 2005.
+Rathsallagh is renowned for its magnificent Edwardian breakfast buffet, which has twice been the overall national winner of our Irish Breakfast Awards.

 Breakfast at Rathsallagh offers every conceivable good thing, including silver chafing dishes, full of reminders of yesteryear.

 A large sideboard display offers such an array of temptations that it can be hard to decide where to start - fresh juices, fruits and home-bakes, local honey and home-made jams and chutneys...
-Irish farmhouse cheeses, Rathsallagh ham on the bone, salamis and smoked salmon... then there are the hot dishes, including the full Irish, and then some - less usual dishes like smoked salmon kedgeree, and Kay's devilled kidneys are specialities worth travelling for, and there's another whole menu devoted to the Healthy Option Breakfast.
+Irish farmhouse cheeses, whole ham on the bone, salamis and smoked salmon... then there are the hot dishes, including their own free range eggs, the full Irish, and then some - less usual dishes like smoked salmon kedgeree, and Kay's devilled kidneys are specialities worth travelling for, and there's another whole menu devoted to the Healthy Option Breakfast.

 Conference/banqueting (40/230), free broadband wi/fi.
 Swimming pool, jacuzzi, steam room.
-Golf (18), gardens, tennis, cycling, walking.
+Gardens, tennis, cycling, walking.
 Pool table.
 Beauty salon.
 Pets allowed by arrangement.
 Helipad.
+Golf nearby (18).

 Rooms 29 (1 suite, 9 ground floor, 2 shower only, 2 for disabled, all no smoking).
 Not suitable for children.
 B&B €125 pps (€95 pps low season), single €185. *Short breaks (incl golf breaks) offered, details on application.

-Head Chef Jonathan Murphy clearly relishes everything that is going on at Rathsallagh; his menus, which are interesting and change daily, are based on local and seasonal produce, much of it from Rathsallagh's own farm and walled garden.
+A strong kitchen team is led by Abhishek ('Abhi') Tiwari, who recently returned to Rathsallagh as Head Chef after a spell gaining experience in Dublin, ably assisted by an excellent Sous Chef, Garret Young.
+Abhi and Garret clearly relish everything that is going on at Rathsallagh; menus, which are interesting and change daily, are based on local and seasonal produce, much of it from Rathsallagh's own walled garden, which tops the supplier list.

 Choices made, settle down in the graciously furnished dining room overlooking the gardens and the golf course to enjoy a series of dishes that are well-conceived and visually tempting but especially memorable for flavour.